0 items | AUD 0.00

 11. Let the feelings come.
 And ask them …

 If they’ve been directly affected, the world might feel especially frightening for a while.
 The only way through big feelings – grief, fear, anger – is straight through the middle.
 You don’t have to shut down their big feelings.
 Emotion is ‘e-emotion’ – energy in motion.
 It needs to move through them.
 The feeling of the feeling is part of the healing.
-As the adult who loves them so much, watching your young person in pain will feel brutal and the helplessness can feel like it’s swelling you whole.
+As the adult who loves them so much, watching your young person in pain will feel brutal, and the helplessness can feel like it’s swelling you whole.
 Know that in these moments, it’s not about what you do, but about the presence of you.

-Ask then, ‘Is there anything I can do that won’t make things worse?‘ If they don’t know, that’s okay.
+Ask them, ‘Is there anything I can do that won’t make things worse?‘ If they don’t know, that’s okay.
 They might not even know what they need to feel better.
 What’s important is that you’ve lit their way to you.

 12. It’s always okay to say, ‘I don’t know.’